Sugar-ctc/Tea_detection/README.md

 # The code of Detection Network for multi-size and multi-target tea bud leaves in the field of view

 ## Introduction
 We have provided PyTorch-based YOLOv7 code along with modules for multi-object, multi-scale detection.
-The SKAttention module, multi-feature fusion module, and loss function module have been designed in a more user-friendly format and placed within the 'modules' folder.
-These can be inserted into the code files in the 'nets' folder, allowing for flexible experimentation with more possibilities in other similar research endeavors.
+The SKAttention module, multi-feature fusion module, and loss function module have been designed in a more user-friendly format and placed within the "modules" folder.
+These can be inserted into the code files in the "nets" folder, allowing for flexible experimentation with more possibilities in other similar research endeavors.

 ## Prerequisites
 To reference the functionality library, please consult the 'requirements.txt' file.